ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ```cd src/Chirp.Web```
 ```dotnet run```

-If the developer wants to change the configuration, the configuration in appsettings…
+If the developer wants to change the configuration of the database provide, this can be done in appsettings.
+In Chirp/src/Chirp.web/appsettings.json under the "DatabaseProviderConfig" change the "DatabaseProviderType" field between the two options: "SqLite" or "SqlServer".

 ## How to run test suite locally